LucasHarim/UnitySarcSimulation/README.md

 ## Phases of the mission implemented in Unity

-The GIFs below illustrate some of the phases of the mission.
+The GIFs below illustrate some phases of the mission.

 ### **Airdrop**